2008 Pontiac Torrent

 StabiliTrak, now standard on all Torrents, helps drivers maintain control during sudden maneuvers or in low-traction conditions by using a comprehensive series of sensors to measure acceleration, deceleration, steering angle and yaw rate.
 A computer monitors these inputs and automatically reduces engine power and/or selectively brakes one or more wheels to help maintain the course that the driver intended.

-Last year we lamented that Torrent came with disc brakes on the front wheels only, and with less expensive but less effective drum brakes in the rear.
-For '07 four-wheel-disc brakes and ABS come standard.
-Electronic Brake-force Distribution, however, is not available, even though it can be especially helpful in just this kind of vehicle, that is, one that might well carry varying loads.
+Four-wheel disc brakes and ABS come standard.
+Electronic Brake-force Distribution is not available, however, even though it can be especially helpful in just this kind of vehicle, that is, one that might well carry varying loads.

 The Pontiac Torrent is among the biggest of the compact SUVs.
 It's a competent vehicle with some nice convenience features, such as a sliding rear seat.
 In terms of refinement it's about average for the class.
-However, a five-star crash rating and new safety features for '07 add to its appeal.
+A five-star crash rating and competitive safety features 'add to its appeal.

 NewCarTestDrive.com correspondent Sam Moses filed this report from the Columbia River Gorge; Mitch McCullough contributed to this report from Los Angeles.